deepak-lenka/realtime-image-agent/README.md

 ## Image Generation Agent Configuration

 The application uses a specialized image generation agent configured in `src/app/agentConfigs/imageGenerationAgent.ts`.
-This agent is designed to guide users through the image creation process and generate high-quality images using DALL-E 3.
+This agent is designed to guide users through the image creation process and generate high-quality images using DALL-E 3 or GPT-image-1.

 ```typescript
 import { AgentConfig } from "@/app/types";